 ● Integration: multiple devices & protocols – due to so many different operating systems, platforms, and programming languages, it can be challenging to standardize hardware and software protocols so that different systems can communicate effortlessly and effectively.

-● Data accuracy – although automation can improve data accuracy, it can also be the cause of data corruption.
+● Although automation can improve data accuracy, it can also be the cause of data corruption.
 Consistent backups, routine testing, and evaluation also need to be part of the equation to ensure clean, quality data from which to work.

-● Storage and managing data – with the sheer volume of data, we are talking about the problem of where and how to store and manage it all becomes an issue.
+● Storage and managing data – with the sheer volume of data, we are talking about where and how to store and manage it all becomes an issue.

-● Reliance on internet access – IoT is a great solution except for those populations who live in areas that are dark (without easy internet access).
+● Reliance on internet access – IoT is a great solution except for those who live in dark areas (without easy internet access).
 These life-saving technologies could save lives, but the point is moot if patients can’t use them.